The-QuTrit/TheQuTritPublic/README.md

 # TheQuTritPublic
-The Repository Containing Public Projects Worked on By Adam Fattal, Mostafa Touny and Filip Rękawek.
+The Repository Containing Public Projects Worked on By Adam Fattal, Mostafa Touny, Filip Rękawek and Minh Pham.
 Most Projects will be related to Quantum Computing.